 Individuals who receive a Nurses of the Year scholarship must affirm that they are willing and able to participate in all publicity and marketing efforts promoting the program.
 Such publicity may include news releases and media advisories, local and national media coverage, media interviews and photos, and other similar public relations activities.

 Individuals who participate must sign a release that allows Walden University to use the individual’s participation in the program for publicity purposes without limitation and states that all such materials remain the sole and exclusive property of Walden University.

 Scholarship funds will be disbursed beginning in the student’s first term after being awarded the scholarship, and remaining funds will be applied toward the following term(s) until all funds have been used.
 For funds to be disbursed, the student’s records with the Office of Admissions must be complete, including the student’s official transcript.

-Students who withdraw from the program or university or change to another degree program will no longer be eligible for this scholarship and will forfeit the scholarship.
+Scholarship recipients who withdraw from the program or university, or change to another degree program, will no longer be eligible for this scholarship and will forfeit the scholarship.
+A formal Leave of Absence (LOA) does not constitute a withdrawal from the program.
+In order for scholarship funding to continue throughout the length of the program, recipients must meet the satisfactory academic progress criteria set forth by Walden University’s current catalog for the duration of their program.
 Should the scholarship be forfeited, students need not reimburse Walden for funds already disbursed to them.
-In order for scholarship funding to continue throughout the length of the program, recipients must meet the satisfactory academic progress criteria set forth by Walden University’s current catalog for the duration of their program.
-If a student is in a new term and forfeited in the previous term (due to internal lag time), the student will receive a revised bill for the prior term in which the scholarship was received.